-We have entered into separate subscription agreements with a number of investors providing for the private placement of shares of our common stock pursuant to the Private Offering and may enter into additional subscription agreements from time to time.
-Each investor will make a Capital Commitment to purchase shares of our common stock pursuant to a subscription agreement.
-Investors will be required to make capital contributions to purchase shares of our common stock each time we deliver a drawdown notice, which will be issued based on our anticipated investment activities and capital needs, in an aggregate amount not to exceed each investor's respective Capital Commitment.
+From March 3, 2016 through March 2, 2018, we entered into separate subscription agreements with a number of investors providing for the private placement of shares of our common stock pursuant to the Private Offering.
+Each investor made a Capital Commitment to purchase shares of our common stock pursuant to a subscription agreement.
+Investors are required to make capital contributions to purchase shares of our common stock each time we deliver a drawdown notice, which will be issued based on our anticipated investment activities and capital needs, in an aggregate amount not to exceed each investor's respective Capital Commitment.
 We will deliver drawdown requests at least ten business days prior to the required funding date.
 All purchases of our common stock will generally be made pro rata in accordance with remaining Capital Commitments of all investors, at a per-share price equal to the net asset value per share of our common stock subject to any adjustments.
 Any adjustments would take into account a determination of changes to net asset value within 48 hours of the sale to assure compliance with Section 23(b) of the 1940 Act.
 At the earlier of (i) an Exchange Listing and (ii) the end of the Commitment Period, shareholders will be released from any further obligation to fund drawdowns and purchase additional shares of our common stock, subject to certain conditions described in the subscription agreement.
-The "Commitment Period" will continue until the five year anniversary of the Initial Closing; provided, however, that the Commitment Period for any shareholder that makes its initial Commitment after the two year anniversary of the Initial Closing will extend until the three year anniversary of such shareholder's initial capital commitment.
+The "Commitment Period" will continue until the five-year anniversary of the Initial Closing; provided, however, that the Commitment Period for any shareholder that makes its initial Capital Commitment after the two-year anniversary of the Initial Closing will extend until the three-year anniversary of such shareholder's initial capital commitment.
 Prior to an Exchange Listing, no investor who participated in the Private Offering will be permitted to sell, assign, transfer or otherwise dispose of its shares or capital commitment unless the Adviser provides its prior written consent and the transfer is otherwise made in accordance with applicable law.